eyoon1131/CS163-Projects-2024Fall-Group24/_posts/2024-12-03-team24-super-resolution.md

 #### Methodology
 The SRCNN is composed of three main operations: patch extraction and representation, non-linear mapping, and reconstruction.
 All three operations are implemented using convolutional layers.

 The patch extraction and representation layer extracts overlapping patches from the low-resolution image and represents each patch as a set of feature maps.
-This is achieved through a convolutional layer with n1n_1n1​ convolutions on the image using a kernel size of c×f1×f1c \times f_1 \times f_1c×f1​×f1​.
-Thus, the output is composed of n1n_1n1​ feature maps.
+This is achieved through a convolutional layer with $$n_1$$ convolutions on the image using a kernel size of $$c \times f_1 \times f_1$$​.
+Thus, the output is composed of $$n_1$$​ feature maps.

 The non-linear mapping operation maps each high-dimensional vector onto another high-dimensional vector.
 Conceptually, each vector is a representation of a high-resolution patch.
 While it is possible to add more layers to this operation, doing so increases the training time.